6 Steps to Take Before You Begin Divorce Mediation

 It can be daunting to negotiate a complex financial contract or fight for what you think is best for your kids while you are also ending one of the most important relationships you've ever had.
 That's what meditation is.
 The process requires a steep learning curve, especially if you have complicated financial issues, and all sorts of emotions may surface: anger, sorrow, relief, fear, and disappointment.
 Good or bad, emotions are exhausting.

-Give yourself a serious break.
-That may sound difficult considering all of life's obligations, but it is possible.
-Meditate for a few minutes.
-Watch a comedy and laugh your butt off.
+Take care of yourself before, during, and after each mediation session.
+Beforehand, meditate for a few minutes.
+Afterward, watch a comedy and laugh your butt off.
 Don't be so hard on yourself.
 Maybe you forgot who you are, and now you're rebuilding yourself.
 If so, welcome back.

 Assuming you have access to your financial documents, start gathering them now.
 You really can't go into mediation prepared unless you have a good understanding of what you have and when it was acquired.